MFR6340/theenglishextension.org/young-world-2/Unit-4: Exploring Nature.md

 <img src="https://i.imgur.com/7ku9Sld.png" width="25%" />

 Here's another book by Gary Paulsen, prolific American author of both fiction and non-fiction.
-"Gone to the Woods" is a biography of his childhood.   ( Lexile 1030L)
+"Gone to the Woods" is a biography of his childhood.   ( Lexile 1030L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Gone-the-Woods-True-Story-of-Growing-Up-in-the-Wild-Gary-Paulsen/9781529047721" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1059151245" rel="nofollow">Buy on Orell Füssli</a>